Uniswap/analytics-events/README.md

 The top level folders such as [Interface](./src/interface) contain application specific data.
 This data gives context to the event being logged.
 Add a new folder for every new application being added.

 The top level files, such as [primitives](./src//primitives.ts) contain generic data that is supposed to be reused by different applications.
 This data describes the events being logged, such as `EventName.MENU_CLICK`, which reflects an event on a menu.
+Specific event context should be captured in additional fields beyond the event name to create user-friendly hierarchy groupings.

 ## Example Apps